digitallinguistics/app/.github/CONTRIBUTING.md

 ## Pages & Components

 The code for the app consists of the app shell, plus one bundle of code for each page within the app.
 The HTML, CSS, and JavaScript for each page are loaded dynamically when that page is loaded.
 (These files are cached by a service worker in advance, so the user doesn't have to wait for them to be fetched from the server.)
-So all of the various code and components for the Languages page, for example, are compiled into the following three files:
+All of the various code and components for the Languages page, for example, are compiled into the following three files:

 * `Languages.html`
 * `Languages.css`